16 Fantastic Day Trips from Paris by Train

 London - Best Day Trips From Paris By Train

-If you’re looking for a day trip out of the country of France, London is a great option!
+If you’re looking for a day trip outside of the country of France, London is a great option!

-• The Tower of London and the Tower Bridge
+• See The Tower of London and the Tower Bridge (if you like history)

 The London Eye - London In One Day Tour